autay27/boccam/report/report.md

 - Control structures (IF, WHILE)
 - Parallel and sequential code blocks (PAR, SEQ)
 - Channels (declaration, input, output, blocking)
-- Replicators (equivalent of FOR loops, usable on PAR and SEQ)
+- Replicators (equivalent of FOR loops, usable on PAR, SEQ, and ALT)
 - Alternator (ALT - able to receive/input from one of multiple channels, whose availability may be subject to a condition similar to an IF statement)

 The INMOS Limited occam Programming Manual [@oc1] was used as the primary reference for the language.